-Based on the data received through several sensors the computer program will analyze where the ball should actually land on the course.
-And along with the visual, it will project your performance data in numeric information.
+Based on the data received through several sensors, the computer program will analyze where the ball should actually land on the course.
+And along with the visual, the projector will project your performance data in numeric information.

 What does the golf simulator measure?

 Golf simulators measure each and every movement of the ball, its possible trajectories, the club swing, and speed.
 In a word, a golf simulator measures all the data relevant to the ball and club.
 Some golf simulators track only ball data, some track club data.
 Most golf simulators track both.
 Let’s see what a golf simulator can measure.

 |Ball data||Club data|

 |1.
 Smash Factor: measures the amount of energy transferred from the clubhead to the golf ball.
 A higher smash factor means better energy transfer.||1.
 Club Speed: speed of the clubhead at impact.
 More club speed equals more potential distance.|

 |2.
 Spin Rate: calculates the amount of spin on the golf ball immediately after impact.||2.
 Dynamic Loft: the amount of loft on the clubface at impact. it should correlate with the launch angle.|